In this article, Sujjawal Ahmad looks at the view of God presented in the Classical Ismaili Philosophy.

 -Paul Tillich, Theology and Culture (New York and Oxford,) 1964, P.129

-Other Muslim philosophers of medieval times (like Ibn-e-Sina ) use a term to describe God as Wajib ul Wajood (existence of which is necessary), the Cause of causes or the First mover.
-For them cause of the First Intellect was God himself.
-But for Ismaili philosophers, this kind of notion no longer preserves the absolute transcendence of God.
-In Ismaili metaphysics the Cause of all causes is His Divine Will, not God Himself.
+Other Muslim philosophers of medieval times (e.g Ibn-e-Sina ) identify God as Wajib ul Wajood (existence of which is necessary), the Cause of causes or the First mover.
+According to this view, God holds position of a Cause, instead of Being Independent Reality.
+They describe, for example, God as the Cause of the First Intellect.
+But for Ismaili philosophers, this kind of notion no longer preserves the Absolute Transcendence of God.
+In Ismaili metaphysics, the Cause of all causes is His Divine Will, not God Himself.

 Ismaili Muslim Approach of Double Negation: Beyond Ta’atil and Tashbih

-The methods of attribution of God, popular among other orthodox schools of theologians, have been very utterly and strongly discouraged by Ismaili thinkers and they have termed it as a total anthropomorphism (mushabida ).
-But at the same time Ismaili thinkers also reject the most radically anti-anthropomorphic doctrine of the rationalist Mu‘tazila who had sought path of going too far in their negation of attributes from God.
+The methods of attribution of God, which is one of the aspects popular among orthodox schools of theologians of world religions, have been very utterly and strongly discouraged by Ismaili thinkers and they have termed it as a total anthropomorphism (mushabida ).
+However, at the same time, Ismaili thinkers also reject the most radically anti-anthropomorphic doctrine of the rationalist Mu‘tazila who had sought path of going too far in their negation of attributes from God.

 “Even if all beings (hast-ha) disappear, He will not suffer any loss (nuqsan) in His oneness, because it is the Ipseity (huwiyyat) of God which has brought them into being.
 The categories of cause and caused, property and being in possession of property, limit and being limited, cannot be either attributed to Him, or denied to Him, or have any likeness to Him.
 In fact, these categories never possessed such likeness, that He might become greater with the addition of them, or suffer a loss without them.
 He is beyond being or not-being.”